Search by Keyword

 While not outselling the 1964 soundtrack album, it leapt to the #1 position on the Billboard album chart and stayed there for nine weeks.
 It generated over a million dollars worth of sales in the first week and ended up selling in excess of three million copies, which was three times the amount of the previous American Beatles album “Beatles VI.”
 Including only seven Beatles songs on the "Help!"
 Soundtrack album, one of which being "Ticket To Ride," which had been available since nearly four months prior, did not prevent three million Beatles fans from buying the it.

 United Artists Records may not have been able to cash in on the music sales, but they tried.
 Since they had enjoyed a reasonable amount of success the previous year with George Martin’s orchestrated versions of the “A Hard Day’s Night” songs, they thought to release a similar album in conjunction with “Help!”
-“George Martin and his orchestra play Help!” was the name of a 1965 United Artists album that featured instrumental versions of all seven songs from the movie plus four from the second side of the British “Help!” album, namely "Tell Me What You See," “Antie Gin’s Theme” (I've Just Seen A Face), “That’s A Nice Hat (Cap)” (It's Only Love) and “Scrambled Egg” (Yesterday).
+“George Martin and his orchestra play Help!” was the title of a 1965 United Artists album that featured instrumental versions of all seven songs from the movie plus four from the second side of the British “Help!” album, namely "Tell Me What You See," “Antie Gin’s Theme” (I've Just Seen A Face), “That’s A Nice Hat (Cap)” (It's Only Love) and “Scrambled Egg” (Yesterday).

 An interesting side note about this George Martin album concerns the track “Ticket To Ride.”
 The tape that was used to record the heartbeat sound heard at the beginning and end of the 1973 album “The Dark Side Of The Moon” by Pink Floyd was apparently the same tape that originally contained George Martin’s orchestrated rendition of “Ticket To Ride,” this tape being recycled for use at Abbey Road studios by 1972.
 Faint remnants of the George Martin recording can be detected on vinyl copies of the Pink Floyd album as Side Two concludes, while later remastered compact disc releases contain a corrected mix that omits the "Ticket To Ride" orchestration entirely.